RISE: Robust Imitation through Stochastic Encoding: Introduction

-To address safety constraints in robotic systems, various optimal control strategies have been explored, including Constrained Model Predictive Control (MPC) \cite{MAYNE2000789}, Hamilton-Jacobi (HJ) reachability-based methods \cite{bansal2017hamilton, tayal2025physicsinformedmachinelearningframework}, and Control Barrier Functions (CBFs) \cite{Ames_2017, tayal2024control}.
-While these approaches provide formal safety guarantees, they inherently depend on explicit models of the system and environment dynamics, which are often difficult to obtain in real-world settings.
-Additionally, these techniques have been integrated with IL to enhance constraint satisfaction in robotic systems.
-For instance, HJ reachability-based imitation learning \cite{ciftci2024safe} explicitly enforces control constraints by computing forward or backward reachable sets to ensure safety.
-However, such methods are computationally expensive and do not scale well to high-dimensional robotic systems due to the curse of dimensionality.
-Similarly, CBF-based imitation learning \cite{cosner2022end} lacks inherent control bounds, often assuming unlimited control authority, which is impractical in real-world applications.
+Attempts have been made to combine methods such as Constrained MPC and CBFs with IL \cite{Robey2020OfflineNCBF, tayal2025cp} to improve constraint satisfaction in robotic systems.
+For example, HJ reachability–based imitation learning \cite{ciftci2024safe} enforces control constraints by computing forward or backward reachable sets to guarantee safety.
+However, these methods are computationally expensive and do not scale well to high-dimensional robotic systems due to the curse of dimensionality.
+Similarly, some CBF-based IL approaches \cite{cosner2022end} do not explicitly enforce control bounds and often assume unlimited control authority, which is impractical for real systems.